ModbusScope/ModbusScope/docs/pages/user_manual.md

 ## Installing

 *ModbusScope* can be installed with the provided *.msi* installer.
 Double-click it and follow the instructions.
 The installer will install the required files on your computer.
-At the end of the install process, you can also select to open *.MBS* files with *ModbusScope* by default.
+At the end of the install process, you can also select to open *.mbs* files with *ModbusScope* by default.

 ## Adding Modbus registers